B.A. Art, Mills College; Phi Beta Kappa

 Mailing: Box 358530, 18115 Campus Way NE, Bothell WA 98011

 I teach Interdisciplinary Art, including classes about concepts and process/maker skills in painting, drawing, and hybrid works that combine conceptual and cultural influences.
 These include possible mixtures of painting, drawing, sculptural components, found objects and materials, assemblage, collage, and other media.
-I also teach classes based on concepts like humor, the narrative, and creativity in visual art.
+I also teach classes based on concepts like social justice, humor, the narrative, and creativity.
 I assist students in developing their studio practices through readings, explorations of historical and contemporary art, experiential learning, interdisciplinary inquiry, conceptual development, peer feedback, and writing about their work.
-Students may incorporate their own research and cultural interests into their work, creating a rich interdisciplinary and contextual mixture of ideas and influences.
-I am also interested in the creative process, in which students discover content through experimentation and research, leading to the development of their ideas into cohesive creative outputs and informed studio practice.
+Students may incorporate their own research and cultural interests into their work, creating a rich interdisciplinary and contextual mixture of ideas and influences contributing to informed studio practices.

 BISIA 342 Materials & Meanings (a new class proposed and developed by Barbara Noah and recently approved for inclusion in the curriculum)

 BISIA 340 Hybrid Works (formerly Painting and Hybrid Works)

 BISIA 340 Humor in Visual Art (formerly Art of the Joke - Humor in Visual Art)

 BISIA 240 Creativity: Paint & Mixed Media (formerly Painting and Creativity)

 B ARTS 135 Introduction to Painting

 Interdisciplinary Studio Art & Italian Culture, taught for UW Study Abroad at UW Rome Center, Italy